Bukhara, what to see in the jewel of the Silk Road

 A look at the history of Bukhara

-Bukhara is not just an ancient city: it's one of Central Asia's most important historical gems.
-With over 2,500 years of history, it was a key hub on the Silk Road, where merchants, scholars, pilgrims, and conquerors left their mark as they crossed the heart of the Islamic world.
+Bukhara is not just an ancient city; it is one of Central Asia's most important historical gems.
+With more than 2,500 years of history, it was a key hub on the Silk Road, where merchants, scholars, pilgrims, and conquerors left their mark as they crossed the heart of the Islamic world.

 Pintura de la Fortaleza Ark en Bujará